About me

 Current position

-I am currently a Postdoctoral Research Fellow in the Department of Biological Sciences at the University of Alberta.
-I am affiliated with the Collaboration for Open Science and Synthesis in Ecology and Evolution (COSSEE), and collaborate with Prof. Shinichi Nakagawa on phylogenetic comparative methods, meta-analysis, and evidence synthesis.
+I am currently a JSPS Overseas Research Fellow based in the Department of Biological Sciences at the University of Alberta, where I am affiliated with the Collaboration for Open Science and Synthesis in Ecology and Evolution (COSSEE).
+I collaborate with Prof. Shinichi Nakagawa on phylogenetic comparative methods, meta-analysis, and evidence synthesis.

 Research background and interests